Fastest-Coder-First/Weather-Forecasting-Tool-Pilot/README.md

 This is a simple command line tool to fetch and display the weather forecast for a given city.

+# Architecture Flow

+The Weather Forecasting Tool follows a simple architectural flow to fetch and display the weather forecast for a given city.
+Here's an overview of the flow:

+1. **Command Line Interface (CLI)**: The tool is invoked through a command line interface, where the user provides the desired city name as a command line argument.

+2. **API Integration**: The tool integrates with the OpenWeatherMap API to fetch weather data for the specified city.
+It uses the `requests` library to send a GET request to the API endpoint, passing the city name and API key as parameters.

+3. **Data Parsing**: The response from the API is received in JSON format.
+The tool parses the JSON data to extract the required weather features such as temperature, pressure, humidity, wind speed, and coordinates.

+4. **Displaying Weather Forecast**: The extracted weather features are displayed on the command line, providing the user with the current weather forecast for the specified city.

+5. **Dependencies**: The tool may have dependencies on external libraries or modules.
+Ensure that the necessary dependencies are installed before running the tool.
+Refer to the Installation section in the README for instructions on installing dependencies.

+This architectural flow demonstrates the simplicity and effectiveness of the Weather Forecasting Tool in providing real-time weather information to users.

 ## Usage

 ```bash